Teplizumab: Can We Delay the Onset of Type 1?

 How did we get here?

 The drug manufacturer, Provention Bio Inc., applied to the FDA to approve teplizumab as a way to delay the onset of T1D in high-risk individuals.
-Even before Provention Bio’s TN-10 clinical trial, other studies were conducted with different forms of this type of medication.
+Even before Provention Bio’s TN-10 clinical trial, other studies were conducted with different forms of this medication.

 After two years, 43% of those given teplizumab developed clinical diabetes compared to 72% of participants in the placebo group.
 The health outcomes between the treatment and placebo groups were significant and in favor of teplizumab, but the number of people in the trial was small (only 79 people).
 Similarly, TN-10 showed teplizumab to be safe, but it is hard to be sure about both the short- and long-term safety profile of the drug.
-Provention Bio is asking the FDA to allow teplizumab to be approved for children and adults who are at risk for (but do not yet have) diabetes.
+Provention Bio is asking the FDA to allow teplizumab to be approved for children and adults who are at high risk for (but do not yet have) diabetes.
 Because of this, understanding the safety and effectiveness of the drug is even more important.

-What happened at the FDA meeting?
+What happened at the FDA meeting last year?

-The EMDAC panel was asked to analyze the data and provide a recommendation on teplizumab, but the final decision, as always, rests with FDA.
+The EMDAC panel was asked to analyze the data and provide a recommendation on teplizumab to the FDA, but the final decision, as always, rests with FDA.
 The panel was composed of 17 highly regarded endocrinologists, rheumatologists, cardiologists, biostatisticians and mathematical statisticians, a consumer representative, and a patient representative.
 All panelists agreed that teplizumab showed benefit to the participants of the TN-10 study by delaying the onset of diabetes by two years.
 However, there was concern about some of the data from prior studies on teplizumab which did not reveal a significant effect on glucose management in people with new-onset T1D.

 Of the 17 EMDAC panel members, 10 voted in favor and seven voted against recommending FDA approval of teplizumab for the delay of T1D.